workers-safety-ca/workers-safety-website/content/communications/Injured Workers Day - June 1st, 2024.md

 The day commemorates June 1st, 1983 when over three thousand injured workers forced a government committee looking at major changes Ontario’s workers’ compensation system to conduct a public hearing on the steps of the Legislature.

-The Workers' Health and Safety Legal Clinic is grateful for the continued colloaborative efforts of Ontario Network of Injured Workers' Groups, unions, advocacy and community organizations that every day look to push for change.
+The Workers' Health and Safety Legal Clinic is grateful for the continued colloaborative efforts of Ontario Network of Injured Workers' Groups, unions, advocacy and community organizations that every day look to push for safer workplaces and better protections for workers.

 ---
 ### Injured Workers' Day Events